leaningtech/labs/sites/cheerpj/src/content/docs/21-migrating-from-cheerpj2.md

 title: Migration from CheerpJ 2
 ---

-CheerpJ versions 3 and above are a complete reimplementation of CheerpJ 2, and as such, there is no backwards compatibility with CheerpJ 2.
+CheerpJ version 3 (and above) is a complete reimplementation of CheerpJ 2, and as such it is not fully backward compatible.
 This page shows how to migrate from CheerpJ 2 to CheerpJ 3 and above, which is applicable for CheerpJ 4.

 ### Script tag